deepak01-Hacker/DSABusted/README.md

 ### All algorithms implemented in Python (for education)

 These implementations are for learning purposes only.
 Therefore they may be less efficient than the implementations in the Python standard library.
+Some important algorithms have been done here which have been repeating in the Good Product based company for a long time.

 ## Contribution Guidelines